GMTO/gmt_docs/src/SWC_architecture/tcs/wavefront_control/ltao_obsmode.rst

   6. OIWFS dynamic calibration, compensated with the OIWFS DM

-  7. Laser tip-tilt, compensated with LGSF steering mirrors
+  7. Laser tip-tilt, compensated with LGSS steering mirrors

   8. Laser focus, used to optimize the axial position of the LTWS.